Find Affordable College Courses

 Women make up 76% of the agriculture majors at the school.

 The in-demand bachelor’s degree programs at University of Maryland Eastern Shore helped the school earn the #5 place on this year’s ranking of the most popular general agriculture schools in the Middle Atlantic Region .
-Located in the fringe town of Princess Anne, UMES is a public school with a small student population.
+Located in the town of Princess Anne, UMES is a public college with a small student population.

 Of the 15 students majoring in agriculture at UMES, 33% are male and 67% are female.